 In short, you get a fast, repeatable report that can help detect common problems and provide introspection into your site.

-WP Launch Check is an extension for WP-CLI designed for Pantheon customers.
+WP Launch Check is a site audit extension for WP-CLI designed for Pantheon customers.
 While designed initially for the Pantheon Dashboard it is intended to be fully usable outside of Pantheon.

-To use WP Launch Check from the command line, run:
+To manually perform a site audit using WP Launch Check from the command line (using Terminus), run:

 This displays database stats such as the number of rows in the options table, options being auto-loaded, tables using InnoDB storage engine (suggests a query to run if not), transients, and expired transients.